Two of Us (Beatles song): History

+McCartney wrote this song about his travel adventures with his then-girlfriend, Linda Eastman, whom he married in March 1969.
+As the Beatles were breaking up, it took on new meaning as a gesture of affection to Lennon.

 The song was originally titled "On Our Way Home".
-Ian MacDonald claimed the lyrics (e.g.: "you and I have memories/longer than the road that stretches out ahead" or "you and me chasing paper/getting nowhere") sounded like McCartney was probably addressing Lennon and contractual troubles.
+Ian MacDonald suggested that the lyrics (e.g.: "you and I have memories/longer than the road that stretches out ahead" or "you and me chasing paper/getting nowhere") sounded like McCartney was probably addressing Lennon and contractual troubles.
 "You Never Give Me Your Money", a different composition by McCartney from the previously released album, but recorded after Let It Be, Abbey Road, also refers to the Beatles' contract with Allen Klein as "funny paper".

-The song is also an ode to one of Lennon and McCartney’s influences, the harmonies of the Everly Brothers.
+The song is also an ode to one of Lennon and McCartney's influences, the harmonies of the Everly Brothers.

 An early performance of the song, in a guitar-driven rock style, can be seen in the Let It Be film and later in the documentary series The Beatles: Get Back.
 Unsatisfied with this style, which McCartney described as "chunky", the band reworked the song around acoustic guitars.
 The Beatles performed a finished version of the song live at Apple Studios on 31 January 1969; this performance was included in both the Let It Be film and album.
 The clip was also broadcast on The Ed Sullivan Show on 1 March 1970 as the final appearance by the Beatles on the program.

 In between several takes of the song on 24 January 1969, the band spontaneously started playing a hammed-up version of traditional Liverpudlian song "Maggie Mae".
 The 38-second song would also end up on the Let It Be album, but is omitted in Let It Be...
 Naked.
-A version of Two of Us on the same day is released on Anthology 3.
+A version of Two of Us from that day is released on Anthology 3.

 In May 1969, McCartney produced a recording of the song using this title by the group Mortimer, a New York City trio that briefly recorded for Apple, but this recording was never released.

 On the Let It Be album, producer Phil Spector added, as a spoken introduction to the song, a remark by Lennon, who says: "'I Dig A Pygmy' by Charles Hawtrey and the Deaf-Aids!
 Phase one, in which Doris gets her oats!"
 This intro was removed in the Let It Be...
 Naked version, but it can still be found in the Get Back documentary.